davis-andy/Cpp/CIS 014 - C++ Programming/Assignment 2/README.md

 }
 </pre>

+## Homework 2.2
+This problem is the reverse of (1) above with a small twist.
+Write a console application that takes the user's numeric input values for the following.
+You may write all of your code inside main(); no additional function is needed:

+* number of half dollars (NOT DOLLARS)
+* number of quarters
+* number of dimes
+* number of nickels
+* number of pennies

+And outputs the following:

 ## Lab 1
 * Get your IDE (Integrated Development Environment) to work on a sample program on your computer (or any public computer).
 * Create your first "Hello World" program, and compile it in the IDE.
 Please reference Chapter 2 in your textbook for instructions